jensopetersen/merula/implementing-standoff-annotation.md

 BY 'Joern Turner'
 ON '2013-07-23T18:20:46'
-NOTE: 'Though this approach is surely possible to a certain extend it also makes us quite dependent on the choosen editor - most of the framework i've seen seem to be to fat and inflexible to base a complete set of extension upon them.'
+NOTE: 'Though this approach is surely possible to a certain extend it also makes us quite dependent on the chosen editor - most of the framework i've seen seem to be to fat and inflexible to base a complete set of extension upon them.'
 NOTE: ''
 NOTE: 'I see an alternative approach in using the native DOM of the browser directly, 'activating' a certain range and creating the appropriate toolbox and controls just in time.'
 NOTE: ''